prasadnarwadkar/AutotaskWebAPI/README.md

 # Usage

-Examples of Usage and other info is available [here] (https://prasadnarwadkar.github.io/AutotaskWebAPI/).
+Examples of Usage and other info is available [here](https://prasadnarwadkar.github.io/AutotaskWebAPI/).

 ## Namespaces used
 Two prominent namespaces used are